 Tealight Alcohol Stoves

 Micro Tealight Stoves can be made from the aluminum dish that holds a tealight (tea cup) candle.
-The simplest version is simply an empty dish and the more complex ones have inner walls and/or are pressurized.
+The simplest version is simply using an empty candle dish and the more complex ones have inner walls and/or are pressurized.
 Depending on how you build it, they will hold about a 1/2oz of water (enough to boil 16oz of water, give or take - depending on your setup).

 HogOnIce's Homemade Cooking System Alt Link Web Archive